 - Do I need to follow a special diet?

-- Are there activity restrictions that I need to follow?
+- Are there activities I need to restrict?

 - Do you have printed materials I can have?
 What websites do you recommend?